MionKit/mion/README.md

 ## `RPC like`

 Here is where MikroKit starts to deviate from traditional frameworks.
-[The router](./packages/router/README.md) uses a **Remote Procedure Call** style routing, unlike traditional routers it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything is transmitted using `HTTP POST` method and all data is sent/received in the request/response `body` and `headers`.
+[The router](./packages/router/README.md) uses a **Remote Procedure Call** style routing, unlike traditional routers it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything is transmitted using `HTTP POST` method and all data is sent/received in the request/response `body` and optionally in `headers`.

 ### Requests & Responses